nju-websoft/ACORDAR-2/README.md

 - **Retrieval Experiments:** We employed Acordar 2.0 to evaluate all four sparse models.
 See codes in [./Code/sparse/experiment](https://github.com/nju-websoft/ACORDAR-2/tree/main/Code/sparse/experiment) for details.

 ### Dense Models
 - **Triples Extraction:** We used IlluSnip to represent the content of RDF datasets.
-See codes in [./Code/dense/preprocess/README.md](https://github.com/nju-websoft/ACORDAR-2/tree/main/Code/dense/preprocess/README.md) for details.
+See [./Code/dense/preprocess/README.md](https://github.com/nju-websoft/ACORDAR-2/tree/main/Code/dense/preprocess/README.md) for details.

 - **Pseudo Documents:** To apply dense models to RDF datasets, for each dataset we created two pseudo documents: *metadata document* concatenating human-readable information in metadata and *data document* concatenating the human-readable forms of the subject, predicate, and object in each RDF triple.
 See [./Code/dense/preprocess/README.md](https://github.com/nju-websoft/ACORDAR-2/tree/main/Code/dense/preprocess/README.md) for details.